- Market-Wide Circuit Breaker System

 The maximum order value of a stock that will start to be traded in the equity market is determined by considering the market value criterion and the maximum order value of companies of similar size in the same sector.
 Equity Market Department has the right to set this limit.

-Maximum order value for warrants and certificates is 1 million TRL.
+Maximum order value is 250 thousand TRL for warrants and 1 million TRL for certificates.

 Maximum order value for rights (.R series) is the same with the related stock (.E series)